tanteckfang/tp/docs/DeveloperGuide.md

    **Expected Outcome:** A new file with sample student records is created.
 Sample student records are shown in the application.

-2. Dealing with corrupted file <br>
+2. Dealing with corrupted file: <br>
    **Test case:** Modify the data file to simulate a corrupted data file
    1. Go to the location of the data file indicated in the bottom left corner of the application.
    2. Open the file named `addressbook.json`.